Our Supporters

 Stephen raises money for our charity because it is a type of breast cancer that most people have never heard of, so it raises awareness, as well as raising funds for the only charity that supports dedicated research into IBC.

-Stephen Pugh has been fundraising for The Inflammatory Breast Cancer Network UK since his wife, Nicola was first diagnosed with IBC in January 2014.
-Nicola also undertook some fundraising, completing the Moon Walk in 2016, as well as volunteering with our charity as treasurer, however health and treatment meant she was not able to do as much as she wanted to, but she avidly supported Stephen in all his mad exploits!
+Stephen Pugh has been fundraising for The Inflammatory Breast Cancer Network UK since his wife, Nicola, was first diagnosed with IBC in January 2014.
+Nicola also undertook some fundraising, completing the Moon Walk in 2016, as well as volunteering with our charity as Treasurer.
+However, health and ongoing treatment meant she was not able to do as much as she wanted to, but she avidly supported Stephen in all his mad exploits!
 Unfortunately, Nicola passed away in November 2021, but Stephen continues to raise much needed funds each year for the charity because the death of his wife does not mean the death of this killer disease.

-Stephen’s exploits have included running the London Marathon, including waxing his legs because he reached his target (2015), Great South Run (2017), Cycling the Prudential Ride 46 (2018) and 100, getting a tattoo as he smashed his target again (2019), also the London to Brighton Bike Ride.
+Stephen’s exploits have included running the London Marathon, including waxing his legs because he reached his target (2015), the Great South Run (2017), cycling the Prudential Ride 46 (2018) and 100, getting a tattoo as he smashed his target again (2019) and also the London to Brighton Bike Ride.

 Nicola’s family and friends generously donated £4,000 at her funeral collection, thinking of us at the most difficult of times.